sandmanns/gefaar/README.md

 * `File name of the PDF export` Select standard naming (GEFAAR_Resistance-Cluster-Analyses_<date>) or define an individual name (default: standard; only EXPORT).
 * `Year` Select the year for which data shall be analyzed (default: first available year).
 * `Specimen` Select all or a specific specimen for which cluster analyses shall be conducted (default: all).
-* `Analysis is independently conducted` Select whether an analysis 'per species' or 'per clinic' shall be conducted (default: per species; radio buttons for INTERACTIVE, check boxes for EXPORT).
+* `Analysis is independently conducted` Select whether an analysis 'per species' or 'per clinic/unit' shall be conducted (default: per species; radio buttons for INTERACTIVE, check boxes for EXPORT).

 #### Per species
 * `Analyze all species? (min.
 30 cases)` Select whether all or a selected set of species shall be analyzed.
 If 'No' is chosen, all available species are automatically displayed and an individual selection can be made (default: yes).

 * `Visualization heatmap` Select analyses by heatmap to be conducted.
-  * Data ordered by 1) clinic, 2) resistance
+  * Data ordered by 1) clinic/unit, 2) resistance
-  * Data ordered by 1) clinic, 2) date
+  * Data ordered by 1) clinic/unit, 2) date
   * Hierarchical clustering
 * `Visualization UMAP` Select analyses by UMAP to be conducted.
-  * Plot with colored clinics
+  * Plot with colored clinics/units
   * Plot with colored clusters
     * Additional heatmap: Data ordered by UMAP clusters
-    * Additional heatmap: Data ordered by clinics
+    * Additional heatmap: Data ordered by clinics/units

-#### Per clinic
+#### Per clinic/unit
-* `Analyze all clinics? (min.
-30 cases)` Select whether all or a selected set of clinics shall be analyzed.
-If 'No' is chosen, all available clinics are automatically displayed and an individual selection can be made (default: yes).
+* `Analyze all clinics/units? (min.
+30 cases)` Select whether all or a selected set of clinics/units shall be analyzed.
+If 'No' is chosen, all available clinics/units are automatically displayed and an individual selection can be made (default: yes).

 * `Visualization heatmap` Select analyses by heatmap to be conducted.
   * Data ordered by species